Comfort. Edible comfort. That’s what we want, as the temps and leaves drop.

 Jill’s Restaurant and Bistro

 Jill’s, located in the St. Julien Hotel and Spa, has a drool-worthy fall dessert menu.
-Two features, in particular, stand out.
+In the past, two features, in particular, have stood out.

-First, there’s the Milk Chocolate and Peanut Crunch Bar, served with a Munson Farms Pumpkin Spice Donut, dulche de leche and honey grown on the hotel’s rooftop.
+First, there is the Milk Chocolate and Peanut Crunch Bar, served with a Munson Farms Pumpkin Spice Donut, dulche de leche and honey grown on the hotel’s rooftop.

 Jill’s Pastry Chef, Mark Metzger, says this dessert was inspired by candy bars, a multi-billion-dollar industry.
-The response has been wonderful, he says.
 Jill’s adds local ingredients for freshness and to highlight local farmers.

 Donuts are also a multi-million-dollar industry, Metzger says.